Driver in Humboldt crash wasn't distracted at time of collision with bus, document says

-On April 6, 2018, the truck Sidhu was driving collided with the Humboldt Broncos' tour bus while the team was travelling to a playoff game in Nipawin, Sask.
+On April 6, 2018, there was a collision between the Humboldt Broncos' tour bus and the truck Sidhu was driving.
+The team was travelling to a playoff game in Nipawin, Sask.
 Sixteen people died and 13 were injured in the crash.

 Stop sign 1.2 metres wide